jamestan8292/Credit_Risk_Classification/README.md

 3. Split the dataset into two sections, one for training the model, and one for testing the model.
 The split is 75% to 25%, ie 58,152 (train) to 19,384 (test).

-4. Instantiate a logistic regression model, fit (ie. train) the model using the training data, then use the model to predict the loan status using the test data.
+4. Instantiate a logistic regression model, fit (ie. train) the model using the training data, then use the model (Model 1) to predict the loan status using the test data.

 5. Since the dataset is highly unbalanced in number of healthy versus high-risk loans, the original training data is run through a Random Over Sampler algorithm (from Python imblearn library) to produce a balanced dataset with the same number of healthy and high risk loans.
 The logistics regression machine learning model is then built on the over-sampled dataset.
-The original set of test data is then run through the new model.
+The original set of test data is then run through the new model (Model 2).

 ## Results